 For those of you who don’t know, Osteoporosis is a condition that causes your bones to become weak and brittle; increasing your chance of fracturing a bone (1 in 2 women over 50).
 The continued degeneration of your bones could further your risk of suffering from a condition called scoliosis.
 Scoliosis can cause an unnatural curve to the spine, making your shoulders look uneven.
-Adults who suffer from this disorder may want to have a look at healthcare clinics similar to the Scoliosis Institute who will be able to guide them through the process of straightening your spine, whether that be through surgery or by alternative treatment.

 Bone conditions do not only affect the elderly; many conditions in children, if caught earlier, can have their impact in adulthood reduced.
-Seeking advice from Medical City Kids Orthopedics could help with this.

 3 Key Factors for healthy bones (according to Mayo Clinic online):